SpdPnd98/CVWO-memo-submission/README.md

 9/1/2021 - 10/1/2021: moving between hostel, took 2 days off.
 Long story short I had too much things.

-11/1/2021: discussed higher level idea with fellow CVWO assignment, when alone tried to figure out potential issues with Internal Server Error (500) and Bad Request (400).
+11/1/2021: discussed higher level idea with fellow CVWO assignment-doing mates, when alone tried to figure out potential issues with Internal Server Error (500) and Bad Request (400).
 The issue was redirection from ruby interface, a workaround was to do a new query and return the result as a JSON (original was to do a API call to memoboard index and return JSON, so was functionally identical).

 12/1/2021: Read up on [comparison between props and states](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md), and learnt how to differentiate when to put an attribute in state vs props.
 Did a refactor for cleaner manipulation of react components.
 Allowed CORS delete and update from rails.

 13/1/2021: Major refactor from [class components to functional components](https://nimblewebdeveloper.com/blog/convert-react-class-to-function-component).
 This allowed flexible use for Material-UI styling, as they believe React is going in the functional paradigm direction (Their [docs from basic to advanced styles](https://material-ui.com/styles/basics/) had literally zero info for class based components...).
 Added [Masonry](https://www.npmjs.com/package/react-masonry-component) to package.json, this allows cards to be ordered nicer than Grids in Materials-UI.
 Added Update of Memo to backend and frontend logic.
 Edit is done on the spot, abusing render (this however, takes away some potentially nice animations).

+14/1/2021: Have meetings on Friday and school assignments

+15/1/2021 - 16/1/2021: Adding categories.
+At first considered having a concept of a service for memo to call and get their category colors.
+Asked opinions from an old friend that has experience with React, and they reminded me what I was doing was essentially implementing Redux from scratch.
+Decided against using Redux (or even concept for that matter) for now as I wanted to see how much I can push with only react and material-ui.
+Passing categories as props to each memoForm objects.
+Color change is visible, but will only be committed when the "Update" button is pushed.